Peninsula State Park

 Moderate.
 This trail connects to several convenient loops.
 Ascend a dolostone bluff, then hike a forest dominated by beech, maple and oak trees.
 Can you spot the solitary white pine, the trail's namesake, now lying on the forest floor?
 Access at the southeast corner of South Nicolet Campground.

 Easiest.
 This refreshing lakeshore trail links South Nicolet Bay Campground and Eagle Trail.
 Access near campsite 844.

 Nicolet Bay trail (2.2 miles, one way)

-Easy.
+Easiest.
 Walk past stands of maple, beech and red pine.
 Trail signs interpret forest ecology.
-A .6-mile portion of the trail is graveled to facilitate mobility.
+A .6-mile portion of the trail is graveled for universal access.
 Access at Eagle Tower.

 Trail Tramper's Delight trail (0.5 miles, one way)

 Easiest.
 This trail name originated in the early 1920s when hikers walked from Nicolet Bay to Eagle Bluff Lighthouse.
 In the hot summer, the shaded path provided a cool walk, which was a trail tramper's delight.
 Access near Eagle Bluff Lighthouse.

 Eleven exercise stations wind through beautiful forest scenery.
 Stations develop strength, stamina and coordination for different ability levels.
 Access at the southwest corner of the amphitheater parking lot.